AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/gettingstarted.md

 ## Step 1 : Getting the access token

 PDF Services API endpoints are authenticated endpoints.
-Getting the `access_token` is a two type process :
+Getting the `access_token` is a two step process :

-**STEP 1: Get Credentials -** Invoking PDF Services API requires an Adobe-provided credential.
+1. **Get Credentials -** Invoking PDF Services API requires an Adobe-provided credential.
 To get one, [click here](https://documentservices.adobe.com/dc-integration-creation-app-cdn/main.html?api=pdf-services-api), and complete the workflow.
 Be sure to copy and save the credential values to a secure location.

-**STEP 2: Retrieve Access Token -** The PDF Services APIs require an access_token to authorize the request.
-Use the "Get AccessToken" API from the Postman Collection with your client_id and client_secret OR directly use the saved Sample cURL command in STEP-2 to get the access_token.
+2. **Retrieve Access Token -** The PDF Services APIs require an access_token to authorize the request.
+Use the "Get AccessToken" API from the Postman Collection with your `client_id` and `client_secret` and `scopes` OR directly use below mentioned cURL command to get the access_token.

 <CodeBlock slots="heading, code" repeat="1" languages="Rest API" />